ABOUT OUR CENTRE

 We honour the unique place of Māori as tangata whenua and respect the principles of Te Tiriti o Waitangi.
 We endeavour to embed Te Reo Māori me ōna tikanga into our daily practice.

-OUR INSPIRING STORY & THE HISTORY OF TE AKONGA ELC
+OUR INSPIRING STORY AND THE HISTORY OF TE AKONGA ELC

 Te Akonga meaning ‘to learn with love’ has been operating since 1988 and was officially named Te Akonga ELC in 1994.
 Our centre started with a small group of children with additional needs in a spare classroom at Parkside Special School in Pukekohe.
 Founding member Robyn Moloney was one of the original staff members, she was soon joined by Nan and Gloria in the early 1990's, followed by Pam and Robyn W in 1996.
 These five ladies are famously named ‘the tight 5’.
 Te Akonga grew rapidly and soon we were too big for one classroom, which prompted us to find a new suitable premise to educate and care for children under 6.